MaxB0u/spring24-ditto_thesis/README.md

 * `software_ditto`: Software version of Ditto coded in Rust.
 Main contribution of this repository.
 It emulates the original version of Ditto that runs on Tofino switches in a software implementation.
 * `tests`: Bash scripts to automate running tests.
 They are highly specific to the infrstructure used to run the tests, but are added here for completeness.
 * `traces`: Packet length traces used for testing sending data over Ditto.
 A trace of caida packet lengths, video call packet lengths, and web packet lengths are given.

+All code is provided with an MIT license as can be seen in each of these folders.